sepehrskysh1376/Beginning/README.md

+# Tutorial for Git/GitHub

-# Explaination
+## Explaination
-This is the tutorial from W3schools to learn Git and Github
+This is the tutorial from W3schools for learning Git and Github.

+## The Files
+Other files other than **README.md** and **Git.ipynb** are the practice files and do not mean anything and contain almost nothing especial.